AntczakEI/app-ads/_posts/2026-03-19-upper-body-strength-for-fighters.md

 Here is a simple upper body session that actually makes sense for fighters:

-### Option A: Basic Strength Session
+## Option A: Basic Strength Session

-1. Pull-Ups or Lat Pulldowns – 4 x 5–8
+1. Pull-Ups or Lat Pulldowns – 4 x 5 to 8
-2. Dumbbell Bench Press – 3 x 6–10
+2. Dumbbell Bench Press – 3 x 6 to 10
-3. Chest-Supported Row – 3 x 8–12
+3. Chest-Supported Row – 3 x 8 to 12
-4. Landmine Press – 3 x 8–10 per side
+4. Landmine Press – 3 x 8 to 10 per side
-5. Face Pulls or Rear Delt Flyes – 2–3 x 12–20
+5. Face Pulls or Rear Delt Flyes – 2 to 3 x 12 to 20
 6. Farmer’s Carries – 3 rounds

 That is enough.

-### Option B: Lower-Fatigue Upper Body Session
+## Option B: Lower-Fatigue Upper Body Session

-1. Push-Ups – 3–4 sets
+1. Push-Ups – 3 to 4 sets
-2. One-Arm Cable or Dumbbell Row – 3 x 8–12
+2. One-Arm Cable or Dumbbell Row – 3 x 8 to 12
-3. Landmine Press – 3 x 8–10
+3. Landmine Press – 3 x 8 to 10
-4. Assisted Pull-Ups or Lat Pulldowns – 3 x 8–12
+4. Assisted Pull-Ups or Lat Pulldowns – 3 x 8 to 12
-5. Rear Delt Work – 2–3 x 15–20
+5. Rear Delt Work – 2 to 3 x 15 to 20
 6. Suitcase Carries – 3 rounds

 This version is useful when you want training effect without too much fatigue.